 The employer will set up a payment plan.
-This may involve deductions from pay checks, or a requirement that you make a payment to the account each month.
+This may involve deductions from paychecks or a requirement that you make monthly payments to the account.

 Even though the 401k loan is a new monthly obligation, lenders don’t count that obligation against you when analyzing your debt-to-income ratio.
 The lender does not consider the payment the same way as it would a car payment or student loan payment.
 So, if your debt-to-income ratio is already high, you don’t need to worry that your 401k loan payment will push you over the edge.

-The lender will, however, deduct the available balance of your 401k loan by the amount you borrowed.
-So if you’re short on cash reserves, you might think twice before borrowing from your 401k; ssome loan types require 2 months housing payment reserves after closing.
+The lender will, however, deduct the available balance of your 401k loan by the amount of money you borrowed.
+So if you’re short on cash reserves, you might think twice before borrowing from your retirement savings; some loan types require 2 months of housing payment reserves after closing.